monyrattanak-math/monyrattanak-nie/content/teaching/Complex_Variable (Jan 2022- May 2022)/index.md

 1. Give an example of a boundary point that is not an accumulation point.
 This exercise shows that the set of accumulation points of a set $S$ is not the union of $S$ with its boundary (this corrects an error in the class).
 In fact, $S'\subset S\cup bd(S)$.

 2. Prove that $z$ is in the closure of a set $S$ if and only if each neighbourhood of $z$ contains at least on point in $S$.
 This exercise shows the difference between the closure point and the accumulation point.
+We can also conclude that any accumulation point is a closure point.

 3. Prove that the closure of a set is the smallest closed set containing that set.
 This exercise gives another equivalent definition of the closure of a set.